iamtheblackunicorn/angeldustduke-genesis/_posts/2022-03-18-How-to-write-a-blog-in-Rust.markdown

 ### Building our site!

-Assuming that you copied the *Acid* executable in such a way that is now available from the command-line, you can now run the following command in your site's root directory:
+Assuming that you copied the *Acid* executable in such a way that is now available from the command line, you can now run the following command in your site's root directory:

 ```bash
 $ acid build .